 c.
 Freelancing.
 Employees are forbidden to do any freelance work that violates our independence, including providing consulting services to any companies that we cover.
 They may accept fees for speeches, but they cannot speak for pay to the companies we regularly cover.
 We ask freelance writers to divulge their business interests and do not knowingly hire writers with connections to the companies about which they write.

 d.
 Investments.
 MIT Technology Review's editors, writers, or freelancers cannot directly own individual stocks or equities in companies we cover, nor may they sell such shares short.
 They may own shares in mutual funds that invest in the companies about which we write.
 If the spouse or partner of an editor, writer, or freelancer owned significant stock or equity in a company we cover, we would disclose the investment in a transparent way.
 These rules do not apply to non-editorial employees.

-MIT Technology Review publishes three annual lists: 10 Breakthrough Technologies (formerly the TR10), which describes the year's ten most innovative emerging technologies; Innovators Under 35 (formerly the TR35), which celebrates thirty-five innovators under the age of thirty-five; and 50 Disruptive Companies (formerly the TR50), which names fifty most innovative companies in the world.
+MIT Technology Review publishes three annual lists: 10 Breakthrough Technologies (formerly the TR10), which describes the year's ten most innovative emerging technologies; Innovators Under 35 (formerly the TR35), which celebrates thirty-five innovators under the age of thirty-five; and 50 Smartest Companies (formerly the TR50), which names fifty most innovative companies in the world.

 a.
 10 Breakthrough Technologies.
 The editors of MIT Technology Review suggest candidates and may consult with experts.
 Senior editors, including the editor in chief, editor, and deputy editor, make the final selections.